 SM: Add a nice crunch.
 Why not?

-CK: Sarah, you're on today.
+CK: Sara, you're on today.
 Anyway, give that a try.
 And I’d get a big carbon steel pan like a 12-inch skillet.
 They're 40 bucks, and you can actually season them, it would be a good investment.
 So

 SM: Yes, yes, I agree.